Water supply and sanitation in the Wellington Region: Wastewater network overflows during storms

 Discharges from the wastewater network can occur from multiple overflow points in the network.
 There are 20 overflow points built into the network.
 Discharge of untreated sewage from these overflow points occurs when the total flow exceeds the capacity of pipes and pumping stations, typically during periods of heavy rain or where there is large amounts of infiltration from groundwater.
 Wastewater overflows also occur from manholes in some cases.
 These discharges cause pollution of waterways, harbour, and beaches, and create public health hazards.

 In February 2020, the Mayor of Porirua announced the establishment of a roving team to search for issues such as cross connections in stormwater and sewage pipes that contribute to overflows and pollution of waterways.

 In August 2021, the Porirua City Council approved a process to designate land adjacent to State Highway 1 and the North Island Main Trunk railway for the construction of a $42.9 million wastewater tank.
 The proposed facility will intercept high flows during storms and temporarily store wastewater until it can be pumped to the treatment plant.
 This will reduce the risk of overflows from pipes, pumping stations and the wastewater treatment plant.
 The storage tank is part of the long term strategy for reduction in wastewater overflows published in November 2019.
 The strategy includes additional but lower priority storage tanks at north Plimmerton, Paremata, Whitby and north Wellington.

+In June 2024, Wellington Water advised that there had been two instances in the year to date of overflows of untreated wastewater from the Rukutane Point pump station.
+The pumping station lifts wastewater to the nearby treatment station, but its capacity is insufficient to handle peak inflows, causing overflow into Titahi Bay after heavy rain.
+The Porirua City Council agreed in June to re-prioritise funding to enable an upgrade in pump capacity at Rukutane Point.